Square Document Request Guide

 If you don’t currently have signed contracts, we recommend that you upload a mock-up for future contracts you plan to use in your transactions.
 Word processors like Microsoft Word provide a variety of standard templates that you can use to create a contract that fits your business.

 Not all businesses use contracts for customer transactions.
-If this is the case for you, make sure you upload receipts and/or invoices to your Square Secure profile.
+If this is the case for you, make sure you upload receipts and/or invoices.

 An invoice is a written document that includes a description of goods/services and the payment amount.
 As with contracts, Square provides a tool to assist you with creating custom invoices for your business.
 Please be as specific and detailed as possible when filling out invoices.
 The more details we have regarding a purchase, the better equipped we are to assist you if a dispute occurs.